canvace/canvace.github.com/tutorials/input-view.md

 A crucial component of any game is user interaction.
 In this chapter, we will present the classes provided by Canvace for reacting to mouse and keyboard events.

 ## Mouse events
-In order to register handlers for mouse event, first a Canvace.Mouse object must be created:
+In order to register handlers for mouse events, first a Canvace.Mouse object must be created:

 {% highlight javascript %}
     var mouse = new Canvace.Mouse(canvas);